About Me

 Chorizo (seitan)

 This makes one sausage, about 170 x 30.
 I worked out that it costs no more than a dollar for the vital wheat gluten.
 Even if you add another dollar for the rest of the ingredients, this is a very cheap chorizo.
 It tastes just like the real thing and the texture is very similar.
-I use dried flaked garlic instead of fresh and reckon 1/2 tsp = 1 clove of garlic.
+You can use dried flaked garlic instead of fresh and I reckon 1/2 tsp = 1 clove of garlic.
 This is very hit and miss, however, because the flakes are big and the spoon is small!
 I smash them up a little bit and the finished appearance is just fine.
-Granules would do, but the chunks of flaked garlic look a little bit like the fat that you usually find in chorizo, so add to its verisimilitude.
+Granules would do, but the chunks of real or flaked garlic look a little bit like the fat that you usually find in chorizo, so add to its verisimilitude.
+(See notes.)

 I can’t recommend this recipe too much, if you like chorizo: it’s dirt cheap, it’s quick, it’s easy and it tastes amazing.
 It’s also great to have as a tapa when you have friends on board – vegetarian or otherwise.

 When you mix this, try to use up every bit of the dough in the sausage so that you leave a really clean bowl.
 Make sure your tools are clean, too.
-Gluten and glue have the same root and any dough is a nightmare to clean up, because it sticks to your cloths and scrubbers.
+Gluten and glue have the same root, etymologically, and any dough can be a nightmare to clean up, because it sticks to your cloths and scrubbers.
+However, using up all the dough eliminates this issue: soaking will get any remaining dough off the bowl, should you miss some.

 Makes one sausage, approx 150x 30